-^{} Silver was converted to gold in the reported values at the time of this reporting at the then ratio of the price of an equivalent weight of silver to gold of 75:1.
+Silver was converted to gold in the reported values at the time of this reporting at the then ratio of the price of an equivalent weight of silver to gold of 75:1.

 On October 25, 2017, Mammoth announced drill targets for its upcoming diamond drill program to commence imminently and on November 22, 2017 the Company announced the mobilization of diamond drill equipment to Tenoriba.
 From January 22, 2018 through April 26, 2018, including announcements on March 1 and April 12, 2018, Mammoth announced results from the diamond drill program.

-Results are summarized in the following table:
+Results from the 2017 - 2018 drill program are summarized in the following table.